conor-deegan/personal-website/posts/building-web-services-from-scratch-part-1-intro.md

 ### What and why on earth would this be useful or a good idea?

 I have this terrible idea to try to build a selection of web services from scratch.
-I have no idea how I am going to accomplish this yet, but I think it will be a good learning experience.
 I have a few reasons for this:

 1. So much of modern web development is build on top of abstractions that we don't need to fully understand in order to use them.
 I want to look under the hood.
 2. I want to understand how the these services work at a lower level and from first principles.
-3. It *think* it will be a fun challenge (I will more than likely regret this).
+3. I *think* it will be a fun challenge (I will more than likely regret this).
 4. I want to improve my Rust skills.
 5. I throughly enjoy banging my head against a wall.